weegary/Download_Outdated_DualPolarization_Radar_Taiwan/README.md

 Latest radar's echo images are shown in https://www.cwb.gov.tw/V8/C/W/OBS_Radar_rain.html <br/>
 However, you cannot find the images for more than a few hours ago. <br/>
-Therefore, this program finds the outdated images and download them.
+Therefore, this program finds the outdated images and downloads them.

 ![RCSL_radar_image.png](/RCSL_radar_image.png)